lorenzofranze/NLP-medical-Q-A/README.md

 **2**. **Gemma (7B)**

-We trained Gemma (7B) model using unsloth which is an optimzed framework tailored to refine the fine-tuning process for large language models (LLMs).
-Renowned for its swiftness and memory efficiency, Unsloth can fasten up to 30x training speed and with a notable 60% reduction in memory usage.
+We trained Gemma (7B) model using unsloth which is an optimized framework tailored to refine the fine-tuning process for large language models (LLMs).
+Renowned for its speed and memory efficiency, Unsloth can fasten up to 30x training speed and with a notable 60% reduction in memory usage.

 We used intelligent weight upcasting, a feature that curtails the necessity for upscaling weights during QLoRA, thereby optimizing memory usage.